Product Design and UX Process Methodology

 ➤ Process deep dive.
 It’s evolving quickly

-Stage 1: User needs & Business Objectives
+Stage 1: User needs and business objectives

-Stage 5: Visual Design
+Stage 5: Visual design

 End-to-end Product Design